Collaboration. Quality. What does CQI really mean?

 Today, the Cardiovascular Consortium—Percutaneous Coronary Intervention program continues to collect data from about 25,000 artery-clearing angioplasties each year.

-With this data, they create best practices to improve the care of angioplasty patients at risk of serious complications like kidney damage, blood transfusions or open-heart surgery.
+With this data, they create best practices to improve the care of angioplasty patients at risk of serious complications like kidney damage or blood transfusions.

-This program has saved $102 million statewide in three years’ time and produced results like:
+This program has saved $145.5 million statewide in four years’ time and produced results like:

 - 20 percent fewer hospital deaths